Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

-Quarantines are not needed for other animals; however, heartworm medication must be taken daily or monthly.
+Louisiana leads the country with the highest number of heartworm positive animals.
+Therefore, it is key to provide Heartworm preventative medication on a timely schedule each month.
 This is a year round requirement.
 Once you decide an animal is going to be your traveling companion, plan for your pet's trip with the same care and attention you use to plan your own.

 Please make sure your pet has no health problems and has a current rabies tag and identification (including pet's name, your name, address, and phone number) on their collar and their pet carrier.
 Your pet will be subjected to conditions guaranteed to cause stress.
 A clean bill of health is an important first step in assuring your pet's ability to adjust safely to unfamiliar surroundings.